 That painful memory drove Johnston to make it his personal mission to ensure every child he can reach feels appreciated this holiday season.
 Williams and Smith brought extra toys from the Elite Kings of Faith toy donation at the Belmont Recreation Center to help expand Johnston's reach.

-"We reached out to coach Rock and to give back to the kids in his community.
-The kids that attend the daycare that he has so we just wanted to give back as much as possible," Williams said.
+"We reached out to Coach Rock to give back to the kids in his community, the kids that attend the daycare that he has," Williams said.
+"So we just wanted to give back as much as possible."

-The donation included Barbie styling heads, ninja turtles, Hot Wheels, Legos and even a bike for a little kid learning to ride.
+The donation included Barbie styling heads, Teenage Mutant Ninja Turtles, Hot Wheels, Legos and even a bike for a little kid learning to ride.
 Families were welcome to come and pick up toys while supplies lasted.

 For Johnston, the size of the gift doesn't matter as much as the gesture itself.